 How does TRON TRX work?

-Once you’ve started earning TRX you can exchange it for BitCoin (BTC) or any number of other cryptocurrencies, but if you don’t have the time or patience to earn TRX by creating content, you can always buy some.
+Once you’ve started earning TRX you can exchange it for Bitcoin (BTC) or any number of other cryptocurrencies, but if you don’t have the time or patience to earn TRX by creating content, you can always buy TRON coins.

 How to buy TRON online – step-by-step guide